ligato/docs/docs/user-guide/concepts.md

 ### Multi-Version

-In order to minimize updates for various VPP versions, the vpp-agent introduced multi-version support.The vpp-agent can switch to a different VPP version (with different API) without any changes to the vpp-agent itself and, without any need to rebuild the vpp-agent binary.
+In order to minimize updates for various VPP versions, the vpp-agent introduced multi-version support.The vpp-agent can switch to a different VPP version (with different APIs) without any changes to the vpp-agent itself and, without any need to rebuild the vpp-agent binary.
 Plugins can now obtain the version of the VPP and the vpp-agent to connect and initialize the correct set of `vppcalls` - base methods preparing API requests for the VPP.

 Every `vppcalls` handler registers itself with the VPP version it is intended to support (e.g. `vpp1810`, `vpp1901`, etc.).
-During initialization, the vpp-agent performs compatibility check with all available handlers, until it finds those compatible with required messages.
+During initialization, the vpp-agent performs a compatibility check with all available handlers, until it finds those compatible with required messages.
 The chosen handler must be in line with all messages, as it is not possible (and reasonable) to use multiple handlers for single VPP.
 When the compatibility check locates a workable handler, it is returned to the main plugin for use.

 One small drawback of this solution is code duplication across `vppcalls`, since there is in the majority of cases insignificant API changes between versions.